 Typical class day.
-Monday is the first day of class and although no two days are the same in regards to acquiring new knowledge: all days do start at 9:30am.
+Monday is the first day of class which will begin at 11:00 am.
 Teacher trainees can expect to have action packed days in the classroom and nights of completing group work, reading, quizzes, and assignments.
 (On average, most people have 12 – 15 hours of homework per week.)
-During the week you will receive support from your instructors including time built into your 9:30 – 5:15 schedule where you can receive one on one support time with your instructors.
+During the week you will receive support from your instructors including time built into your 11:00-6:00 schedule where you can receive one on one support time with your instructors.
 You will also be at the school in the mornings from 8:45-10:45 on days when you are scheduled to observe and teach ESL classes to fulfill your practicum.

 We also provide a great deal of extra support during most days, especially the Friday of week 1 and 3.
 The first Friday of week 1, you will have a study hall day, where both of our professors will be available for you to ask questions, get help with lesson plans, etc. They are there to help you.
 We have received some amazing feedback from past classes who say that this extra support has helped them and set a positive tone for the rest of the course.

 The Friday of week 3 you will have completely off.
 Most students take advantage of traveling to other cities or beach towns around the country with their classmates and alumni.
 Other students simply catch up, or work ahead on their assignments and projects.